rrovetto/maritime-search-and-rescue/README.md

 - The '[when](https://github.com/rrovetto/maritime-search-and-rescue/tree/main/when%20is%20it%20employed)' describes the temporal extent.
 - The '[how](https://github.com/rrovetto/maritime-search-and-rescue/tree/main/how%20is%20it%20applied)' describes the means and method of executing M-SAR (i.e., the 'what').
 - The '[why](https://github.com/rrovetto/maritime-search-and-rescue/tree/main/why-is-it-important)' describes the rationale for conducting M-SAR.
-## History
+## History of Aquatic Rescue
 For a diagram of the history of global aquatic SAR, visit [this purchasing website](https://bookings.setmore.com/scheduleappointment/b03fff30-d0df-47d8-9270-236d78d9b1f8/services/5dbb96d9-df16-4482-8b67-1ccfa73aac38).
 ![image](https://github.com/rrovetto/maritime-search-and-rescue/blob/3275227272cd2b81298fc01394a5984b46a9840d/images/Diagram_HistoryMaritimeSAR_Rovetto_v1.jpg)
 ## Citation
-If you find value in this work, cite it as "Maritime Search and Rescue, GitHub page, Robert J. Rovetto" with the date and the website URL.
-Or use your preferred professional citation/reference format (APA, etc.).
+Cite according to your preferred format (APA, etc.), e.g, "Maritime Search and Rescue", GitHub page, Robert J. Rovetto. https://github.com/rrovetto/maritime-search-and-rescue/

 ## Support
-- **Donations:** If you find value in this work, pleaes [donate at this PayPal page](https://tinyurl.com/donate-rjr).
+If you find value in this work, then...
+- **Donate:**  [via this PayPal page](https://tinyurl.com/donate-rjr).
 As a presently unfunded personal project, your donation will support development into the future, and show appreciation for the time and work thusfar.
-- **Sponsor:** Contact maritimeSARemail[at]gmail[dot]com to sponsor the project
+- **Sponsor or Subscribe:** [via this Patreon page](https://patreon.com/user?u=16992629) or by [Contacting via Email](mailto:maritimeSARemail@gmail.com) or [Contacting via webpage](https://thespiritofsar.wordpress.com/contact)
-- **Organizational partners:** Contact maritimeSARemail[at]gmail[dot]com to become an organiational business partner.
+- **Organizational partners:** [Contacting via Email](mailto:maritimeSARemail@gmail.com) to become a business partner or discuss work collaborations.

 ## Alternate names
 Other names for 'maritime search and rescue' include: Maritime SAR, Marine SAR, Aquatic SAR, Water SAR, etc.